Codudegithub/COL226IITD_Stamatics/README.md

 # Project Flow
 The Repo starts with the course material.
 After that is the Toy Calculator Code at various stages.
-End result is a custome programming language (toy calculator) having :
+End result is a custom programming language (toy calculator) having :
 - evaluation
 - compilation
 - variables